supaglue-labs/ts-etl-example/README.md

 - `API_HOST`: your Supaglue API host
 - `API_KEY`: your Supaglue API key
 - `PROVIDER_NAME`: the CRM you are operating against
-- `CUSTOMER_ID`: the id of the customer created in Supaglue

 (Optional) To write to AWS S3 instead of Postgres, enter these environment variables:
 - `AWS_REGION`: the region of your AWS S3 bucket
 - `AWS_S3_BUCKET`: the AWS S3 bucket to write to (you will need PUT object access)
 - `AWS_ACCESS_KEY_ID`: your AWS IAM key
 - `AWS_SECRET_ACCESS_KEY`: your AWS IAM secret

-3. Once it's provisioned, grab your supaglue-syncer Railway domain using the steps below.
+1. Once it's provisioned, grab your supaglue-syncer Railway domain using the steps below.
 This will be called by your Supaglue instance to start syncing records to S3.

 ![step-1](https://raw.githubusercontent.com/supaglue-labs/ts-etl-example/main/img/step1.png)